hustic/Armageddon/README.md

+# Armageddon Tool
-# Armageddon - Atmospheric Entry and Disruption of Asteroids
+## Atmospheric Entry and Disruption of Asteroids

 Asteroids entering Earth’s atmosphere are subject to extreme drag forces that decelerate, heat and disrupt the space rocks.
 The fate of an asteroid is a complex function of its initial mass, speed, trajectory angle and internal strength.